zrythm/zrythm/PACKAGING.md

 https://www.zrythm.org.
 The git repositories are on our [CGit instance](https://git.zrythm.org/cgit/).

-# Meson

-Zrythm needs a fairly recent version of Meson to build (around 0.50 and above).

 # Included Programs

 For various reasons, Zrythm ships with some libraries/resources